LTS5/connectomeviewer/doc/users/tutorials/tut_dipy.rst

 Running a tract segmentation on example data
 --------------------------------------------

-These steps are taken from an example script *tractography_clustering.py* shipped with DiPy.
+These steps are taken from an example script *tractography_clustering.py* available in *examples/dipy/* folder.
 You can enter them directly in the Python Shell to follow what is happening::

     import time